NellyisDevv/unit_converter_scrimba/README.md

 # Why?

-I am building this as a solo project for scrimba, I want to test my skills without any help from videos only from google and my prior knowledge or notes.
+I am building this as a solo project for Scrimba, I want to test my skills without any help from videos only from google and my prior knowledge or notes.

+# Hope to learn

+I hope to learn how to better understand the basic functions of Javascript in a real-world project.
+Also, to sharpen my skills and memory of different strategies to write a shorter and quicker script.

 # Resources